 A Playboy spokesperson clarified the news for Forbes.

 We are releasing a web-based subscription service with Bondi Digital Publishing that will give users access to every issue of Playboy both past and present.
-The service will be iPad compatible and will utilize iPad functions.
+The service will be iPad compatible and will utilize iPad

 We also have plans to release a non-nude version of a Playboy-branded iPad app in the coming months that adheres to all of Apple's policies and guidelines.

 January in Las Vegas.
 The sun, the shows, the casinos – and yes, the Adult Entertainment Expo, the world's biggest porn convention.
-Every January pornographers from all over the world descend on Las Vegas to participate
+Every January pornographers from all over the world descend on Las Vegas to

-Identifying, selling and marketing the right products for your existing customers and attracting new ones is vital in today's competitive marketplace.
+website says: Identifying, selling and marketing the right products for your existing customers and attracting new ones is vital in today's competitive marketplace.

 Wandering around the room, I saw porn performers dressed in the usual garb of thongs, high-heeled shoes, and not much else, sitting on tables with their legs spread as men lined up to pose with them so their friends could